Wells in Somerset - England's Smallest City

 The city was a Roman settlement and was later the site of a minster church founded by the Anglo-Saxon King Ine in 704.
 In 909, it became the seat of the bishopric of Bath and Wells in1245.
 The present Cathedral was built in early 13th century.
 Wells was listed in the Domesday Book of 1086 as Welle.

 Standing on the vast open Cathedral Green you cannot help but marvel at the architecture.
-The grand front with all the carved stone figures and arches bring a sense of awe but a walk around within its walls is a quite stunning experience!
+The grand front with all the carved stone figures and arches is impressive but a walk around within its walls is a quite stunning experience!

 Wells is named after the three wells dedicated to St Andrew, one in the market place and two within the grounds of the Bishop's Palace and Cathedral.